Skip to main content

 Secondhand smoke and other health issues

 • Fertility: secondhand smoke can also affect fertility.
-If your partner smokes it can affect both your fertility and your partner’s fertility.
+If your partner smokes it can reduce your chance of having a baby.

-• The home: not only does smoke hang in the air, the chemicals in this smoke sit on clothes and furniture.
+• The home: not only does smoke hang in the air, the chemicals in smoke can sit on clothes and furniture and build up over many years.

 • Pets: secondhand smoke can affect the health of pets.
-This includes this risk of several different cancers.
+This includes this risk of cancer.

 What to do about secondhand smoke?